 - The ability to listen and understand English

-- The ability to read and understand in English
+- The ability to read and understand English

 - The ability to demonstrate basic English writing skills

-Students whose first language is not English can demonstrate that they meet language competency requirements as per the below listed;
+Students whose first language is not English can demonstrate that they meet language competency requirements by meeting one of the following:

 - Successfully undertake either the IELTS, TOEFL or Can Test (only available in Ontario)